Janmabhumi

 Janmabhumi is an Indian Malayalam-language daily newspaper, owned by Mathruka Pracharanalayam Ltd. and headquartered in Kochi, Kerala.
-It was launched as an evening paper from Kozhikode on 28 April 1977.
+It was launched as an evening paper from Kozhikode on 28 April 1975.
 From 14 November 1977 onwards it was upgraded to a daily newspaper publishing from Ernakulam.
 Currently Janmabhumi has nine editions.
 The newspaper is politically aligned with the BJP.

 Overview

-Janmabhumi follows the moto: "A Newspaper for Social Reformation and National Reconstruction".
+Janmabhumi follows the motto: "A Newspaper for Social Reformation and National Reconstruction".
 The newspaper publishes editions from Kochi, Kottayam, Kannur, Thrissur, Thiruvananthapuram, Kozhikode, Bengaluru, Kollam and Pathanamthitta.